melihyazgan/Point-Clouds/README.md

 # Point-Clouds

+## Before Deep Learning
-This is the repository for the important implementations of processing/training of Lidar Data
+This is the repository for the important implementations of processing/training of Lidar Data.
+Before dive in the Deep Learning approaches the traditional approaches for segmentation, detection in [Starter Script](PCD_Starter.ipynb)
 ## PointNet
 PointNet is a popular deep learning architecture that can directly process unordered point clouds.
 It uses shared multi-layer perceptrons (MLPs) to learn local and global features from the points and combines them to perform object detection.